SebastianLeimbacher/CelltypeR/README.md

 library("CelltypeR")
 ```

-There are dependencies that you may not have installed: Rphenograph, FlowSOM, flowCore
+These are dependencies that you may not have installed: Rphenograph, FlowSOM, flowCore
+Note: Rphenograph or FlowSOM are only used if you cluster with these algorithms instead of the Seurat implementation of Louvain network detection.
 ```
 if(!require(devtools)){
   install.packages("devtools") # If not already installed